What Is Soul Fatigue?

 Soul fatigue is: I don’t even remember why I’m running.

-Take my experience: burnout hit me during a crazy work sprint (working 4 jobs at once), but soul fatigue crept in after literal years of ignoring trauma and “pushing through.”
+My experience with both was when burnout hit me during a crazy work sprint (working 4 jobs at once), but soul fatigue crept in after literal years of ignoring trauma and “pushing through.”

 The world claps for your collapse.